Kotlin/anko/README.md

 It's a depressing job to write all these extensions by hand so they're generated automatically using *android.jar* files from Android SDK as sources.

-### Is it extendable?
+### Is it extensible?

 Short answer: **yes**.

-For example, you might want to use a MapView in DSL.
+For example, you might want to use a `MapView` in the DSL.
 Then just write this in any Kotlin file from where you could import it:
 ```kotlin
 fun ViewManager.mapView(init: MapView.() -> Unit = {}) =
   __dslAddView({MapView(it)}, init, this)